Orcalcium/OpenGL-Project-Template/ReadMe.md

 - CMake 3.10 or higher
 - A C++ compiler (e.g., MSVC, GCC)
 - Git (optional, for cloning repositories)
+- Visual Studio or MinGW (for building GLFW)

 ## Setup